PaulTuraew/PaulTuraew.github.io/_posts/2015-10-8-apis-part-one.md

 ---
 layout: post
-title: Learning APIs Part1 - cURL and GitHub JSON
+title: Learning APIs Part1 - Seeing the Data
 ---

 For me, APIs (application program interfaces) ~~are~~ were like Homer's island of Sirens - a beautiful sounding place where programmer happiness abounds but get to close and you'll die a thousand deaths by poor documentation and JSON (Javascript Object Notation) spaghetti.